ProFormA/taskxml/gradinghints/whitepaper-grades.md

  - **function**

    Accumulator function that is used to condense several sub results to a single result.
-Currently there are four functions to choose from:
+Currently there are three functions to choose from:

    * **min**